 3. Yemaya Island Hideaway, Little Corn Island

 With views over the crystalline Caribbean and white sand beaches from every corner of the room, Yemaya’s deliciously deluxe guest suites are designed to maximize the stunning landscape beyond.
-Be it from the bed or your private veranda, every space is a viewpoint.
+Even if there's no official "honeymoon suite", here, every suite is spectacular, with ocean views from every corner, from the bed to your private veranda.
 Sliding doors can be opened, blurring the lines between building and nature, or closed for privacy (or to escape into the air conditioning).
 All suites come equipped with king beds, ensuite bathrooms with rain showers, and beach towels to take with you when you set out to explore.

 4.Calala Island, Pearl Cays

 Play castaway on an idyllic private island, the first five-star resort in the unspoiled ‘NiCaribbean’.
-Perfect for couples looking to really get away from it all, Calala Island has only four luxe beachfront suites shaded by towering palms.
+Perfect for couples looking to really get away from it all, and the ideal place for Nicaragua honeymoon travel, Calala Island has only four luxe beachfront suites shaded by towering palms.
 It’s blissfully remote, allowing you to unplug and find welcome respite in the sun and sand and surf, but you certainly won’t miss out on fine dining, first-rate cocktails, and unparalleled customer service.

 8 Most Romantic Honeymoon Destinations in Nicaragua